BLuckoo/surfs_up/README.md

 1. The month of December is generally colder than June, where the minimum temperatures reached are 56 degrees F for December and 64 degrees F for June.
 2. The average temperature in June is almost 75 degrees F in June as compared to 71 degrees F in December.
-3. 75% of the time, the temperature in December is below 74 degrees F and for June 75% of the time the temperature is below 77 degrees F.
+3. The temperature in December is below 74 degrees F 75% of the time  whereas the temperature in June is below 77 degrees F 75% of the time.

-Oahu being in the north shores, the December months is when the temperature combined with rain and high winds yield the biggest waves which are very attractive to more experienced surfers. also with the water being colder in December, there will not be many swimmers around.
+As Oahu is on the north shores, the temperature for December combined with rain and high winds yield the biggest waves.
+This is very attractive for experienced surfers however with water temperature being colder this will attract fewer swimmers.

 ### Summary of the results